 Making bone broth is a great way to get more nutrients, save money, and make meals that taste delicious.
 Good news is, it's super easy to do in a slow cooker or Crock Pot!
-You get to go about your day while a healing pot of broth simmers away on your counter.
+You get to go about your day while a yummy pot of broth simmers away on your counter.

 Slow Cooker Chicken Bone Broth